Broken Toe, Foot or Ankle

 Fractures of the foot and ankle are caused by falls, twisting injuries, or direct impact of the foot against hard objects.
 Foot fractures are common and cause considerable pain, which is always made worse by attempting to walk or put weight on the foot.

 Diagnosis is usually made by x-ray.
 Sometimes, computed tomography (CT) or magnetic resonance imaging (MRI) is required.
 Treatment varies with the bone involved and the fracture type but usually involves placing the foot and ankle in a cast.
+See our detailed blog post about foot fractures, their causes, symptoms and types of treatments at NYC Podiatry Center of Excellence.

 Toe Fractures, or broken toes: